kongware/ftor/README.md

 ## Currying

 All functions are manually curried in ftor.
-However, operator functions, i.e. all first order functions are also provided in uncurried form.
-Such functions have a trailing underscore in their name.
+However, operator functions, i.e. all first order functions are also provided in uncurried or composable form.
+Such functions are marked with a trailing underscore in their name.

+Composable functions are curried only in their last argument to make them partially applicable (e.g. for function composition).

 Usually higher order functions expect curried functions as arguments.
 To improve performance, iterative higher order functions exceptionally expect uncurried operator functions.